JerBouma/FinanceDatabase/README.md

 | BRO      | Brown & Brown, Inc.              | USD        | Financials | Insurance        | Insurance  | NYQ        | New York Stock Exchange | United States | FL      | Daytona Beach   | 32114      | http://www.bbinsurance.com | Large Cap    | US1152361010 | 115236101 | BBG000BWSJ77 | BBG000BWSGF4     | BBG001S5XFN0      |
 | CINF     | Cincinnati Financial Corporation | USD        | Financials | Insurance        | Insurance  | NMS        | NASDAQ Global Select    | United States | OH      | Fairfield       | 45014-5141 | http://www.cinfin.com      | Large Cap    | US1720621010 | 172062101 | BBG000BFPVV3 | BBG000BFPK65     | BBG001S5PTM0      |

-For any of the variables, it is also possible to provide a list instead.
-Which means that it will return all entries that match any of the variables.
-As an example, the queries above can be combined into one.
+For any of the variables, it is also possible to provide a list instead, which means that it will return all entries that match any of the variables.
+As an example, the queries above can be combined into one:

 ```python